 - The company has to trade in an approved sector.

 - The shares issued have to be ordinary shares, with full rights to dividends & voting.
 No restrictions can be applied.

 - To qualify for income tax relief at 50% of the investment, the shareholder must not be connected with the company.
-You can be connected in two ways, and both of these apply two years prior to the share issue, and three years following;
+You can be connected in two ways, both applying two years prior to the share issue, and three years following;

 - By virtue of your employment – if you are an employee, director or partner